 As the SEO efforts can also include off-page work, the SEO strategy offered by your consultant needs to feature a component dealing with the promotion of your content on other sites.
-This is achieved by working with social media, engaging in blog posting or preparing PR documents.
-Modern day SEO strategy should attempt to cover all bases in terms of establishing holistic cooperation with various stakeholders.
+This is achieved by working with social media, engaging in a blog posting or preparing PR documents.
+A modern-day SEO strategy should attempt to cover all bases in terms of establishing holistic cooperation with various stakeholders.

 First of all, your SEO strategist needs to demonstrate an understanding of the need to work closely with social media marketing specialists as well as content generators.
 Social media serve as natural platforms for providing backlinks to your site via sharing and they are an important indicator of the effectiveness of your content delivery strategy.

 Speaking of content, checking that your consultant understands its importance in the overall SEO strategy is a no-brainer since it is another component that needs to be seamlessly integrated with an overarching business goal in mind.
 Finally, the consultant’s SEO strategy needs to include close collaboration with PR and branding professionals as well as be aligned with the overall efforts aimed at increasing your site’s/brand’s online visibility.

 4. Do you have experience with improving local SEO?